C*-algebra: Abstract characterization

 Remark.
-The first three identities say that A is a *-algebra.
+The first four identities say that A is a *-algebra.
 The last identity is called the C* identity and is equivalent to:

 which is sometimes called the B*-identity.
 For history behind the names C*- and B*-algebras, see the history section below.

 The C*-identity is a very strong requirement.
 For instance, together with the spectral radius formula, it implies that the C*-norm is uniquely determined by the algebraic structure: